-Overall, revenues outside of the U.S. represented approximately 19% of total revenues for the first quarter of fiscal 2015, compared with 25% of total revenues for the first quarter of fiscal 2014.
-Revenues derived from fixed-price engagements increased to 15% of total revenues for the first quarter of fiscal 2015 compared with 12% for the first quarter of fiscal 2014.
-These percentages of revenue derived from fixed-price engagements depend largely on the proportion of our revenues derived from our management consulting business, which typically has a higher concentration of fixed-price service contracts.
+2014 and NeuCo had a decrease in revenue of approximately \$0.2 million in the third quarter of fiscal 2015 as compared with the third quarter of fiscal 2014.
+Overall, revenues outside of the U.S. represented approximately 20% of total revenues for the third quarter of fiscal 2015 compared with approximately 22% of total revenues for the third quarter of fiscal 2014.
+Revenues derived from fixed-price engagements decreased slightly to 11% of total revenues for the third quarter of fiscal 2015 compared with 12% for the third quarter of fiscal 2014.
+The percentage of revenue derived from fixed-price engagements depends largely on the proportion of our revenues derived from our management consulting business, which typically has a higher concentration of fixed-price service contracts.

 Costs of Services.
-Costs of services increased \$2.0 million, or 3.8%, to \$53.8 million for the first quarter of fiscal 2015 from \$51.9 million for the first quarter of fiscal 2014.
-The increase in costs of services was due primarily to an increase in compensation expense for our employee consultants and an increase in the liability for future contingent consideration payments related to a prior acquisition for the first quarter of fiscal 2015 as compared to the first quarter of fiscal 2014.
-As a percentage of revenues, costs of services increased to 69.0% for the first quarter of fiscal 2015 from 68.0% for the first quarter of fiscal 2014 due primarily to the increase in the previously mentioned expenses outpacing the increase in revenues in the first quarter of fiscal 2015 as compared with the first quarter of fiscal 2014.
+Costs of services increased by \$2.6 million, or 5.3%, to \$52.0 million for the third quarter of fiscal 2015 from \$49.4 million for the third quarter of fiscal 2014.
+The increase in costs of services was due primarily to an increase in expenses related to the increase in headcount from 449 at the end of the third quarter of fiscal 2014 to 507 at the end of the third quarter of fiscal 2015, partially offset by a \$0.3 million decrease in client reimbursable expenses in the third quarter of fiscal 2015 as compared to the third quarter of fiscal 2014.
+As a percentage of revenues, costs of services increased to 68.0% for the third quarter of fiscal 2015 from 67.2% for the third quarter of fiscal 2014 due primarily to the previously mentioned increase in expenses outpacing the increase in revenues in the third quarter of fiscal 2015 as compared with the third quarter of fiscal 2014.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses increased by \$0.9 million, or 5.4%, to \$18.1 million for the first quarter of fiscal 2015 from \$17.2 million for the first quarter of fiscal 2014.
-The primary contributors to this increase were increased commissions to our non-employee experts and increased compensation expense in the first quarter of fiscal 2015 as compared to the first quarter of fiscal 2014.
+Selling, general and administrative expenses increased by \$1.7 million, or 10.1%, to \$18.4 million for the third quarter of fiscal 2015 from \$16.7 million for the third quarter of fiscal 2014.
+The primary contributor to this increase was an increase in commissions to our nonemployee experts due to the increase in revenue in the third quarter of fiscal 2015 as compared to the third quarter of fiscal 2014.
+Additionally, we have been burdened by temporary additional rent expense as we occupy our legacy office spaces at the same time as building out the new spaces.
+The temporary additional rent expense in Boston began in February 2015 and concluded in the third quarter of fiscal 2015.
+In New York City, the temporary additional rent expense began in August 2015 and we expect it to end in the first quarter of 2016.

-As a percentage of revenues, selling, general and administrative expenses increased to 23.2% for the first quarter of fiscal 2015 from 22.5% for the first quarter of fiscal 2014 due primarily to the increase in commissions to our non-employee experts and increased compensation expense outpacing the increase in revenues in the first quarter of fiscal 2015 as compared with the first quarter of fiscal 2014.
+As a percentage of revenues, selling, general and administrative expenses increased to 24.0% for the third quarter of fiscal 2015 from 22.7% for the third quarter of fiscal 2014 due primarily to the previously mentioned increase in selling, general and administrative expenses outpacing the increase in revenues in the third quarter of fiscal 2015 as compared with the third quarter of fiscal 2014.
+Commissions to our nonemployee experts increased to 4.1% of revenues for the third quarter of fiscal 2015 compared to 2.9% of revenues for the third quarter of fiscal 2014.